| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 1. Monday:- Chick-pea with Spinach leaf Curry

-It is low carbon recipe because: These are filled with Plant-based proteins & also uses in seasonal greens.
+It is low carbon recipe because: These foods provide with Plant-based proteins & also uses in seasonal greens.

 • Items may be used: Fresh spinach leaf, Canned chick-peas, onion, garlic, ginger, tomatoes, coconut milk, curry spices etc.